Cable Internet access: Hardware and bit rates

-A cable modem at the customer, is connected via coaxial cable to an optical node, and thus into an HFC network.
+A cable modem at the customer is connected via coaxial cable to an optical node, and thus into an HFC network.
 An optical node serves many modems as the modems are connected with coaxial cable to a coaxial cable "trunk" via distribution "taps" on the trunk, which then connects to the node, possibly using amplifiers along the trunk.
-The optical node converts the Radiofrequency (RF) signal in the coaxial cable trunk into light pulses to be sent through optical fibers in the HFC network.
+The optical node converts the radio frequency (RF) signal in the coaxial cable trunk into light pulses to be sent through optical fibers in the HFC network.
 At the other end of the network, an optics platform or headend platform converts the light pulses into RF signals in coaxial cables again using transmitter and receiver modules, and the cable modem termination system (CMTS) connects to these coaxial cables.
 An example of an optics platform is the Arris CH3000.

 There are two coaxial cables at the CMTS for each node: one for the downstream (download speed signal), and the other for the upstream (upload speed signal).
 The CMTS then connects to the ISP's IP (Internet Protocol) network.

 Downstream, the direction toward the user, bit rates can be as high as 1 Gbit/s.
 Upstream traffic, originating at the user, ranges from 384 kbit/s to more than 50 Mbit/s, although maximum effective range seems to be unknown.
 One downstream channel can handle hundreds of cable modems.
 As the system grows, the CMTS can be upgraded with more downstream and upstream ports, and grouped into hub CMTSs for efficient management.